GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 // TODO: add video

-Meta Quest 2 has monochrome cameras, so the passthrough is in grayscale, while Meta Quest Pro has color cameras.
+Meta Quest&nbsp;2 has monochrome cameras, so the passthrough is in grayscale, while Meta Quest Pro has color cameras.

 ## Conclusions